 Road Licences / Insurance

 - Mutual recognition of driving licences by EU member states will no longer apply to UK licence holders.

 - UK licence holders will require an International Driving Permit (IDP) and/or Insurance Green Card to drive in some EU countries (check IDP here).
 In Ireland, an IDP is not required by UK licence holders but a Green Card will be.
 A Green card can be obtained from insurance companies and in the UK an IDP can be purchased from Post Offices.

 - EU licence holders will not require an IDP to drive in the UK but will need a Green Card or evidence of insurance cover.

-- Further information from UK Government is available here.
+- Further information from the UK Government is available here.

 - The UK intends to sign the Interbus Agreement which will allow ‘closed door’ coach tours to continue.